The Complete Responsible Gambling Guide

 Yet, it is easy to go through a reality check by looking through a list of potential symptoms that signal addiction.

-1. Increasing investments.
-The deposits and bets increase with time, to achieve the desired results;
+• Increasing investments.
+The deposits and bets increase with time to achieve the desired results;

-2. Irritation when no access to games.
-The person is irritated or restless if they cannot play games (for example, if they are offline and can’t connect to the site);
+• Irritation without access to games.
+The person is annoyed or restless if they cannot play games (for example, if they are offline and can’t connect to the site);

-3. Failed control.
-There were several repeated but unsuccessful attempts to cut on gambling or control it;
+• Failed control.
+There were several repeated but unsuccessful attempts to cut or control gambling;

-5. Concealing gambling.
-The person hides their punting habits, the size of deposits, and size of losses, from significant others in their lives;
+• Concealing gambling.
+The person hides their gambling habits, the size of deposits, and the size of losses, from significant others in their lives;

-6. Borrowing cash to play.
+• Borrowing money to play.
 The person seeks financial help from others to finance their playing;

-Almost each of these symptoms can vary in depth and impact.
+Almost all of these symptoms can vary in depth and impact.

 How to Avoid Compulsive Gambling and Play It Safe